YaoYinYing/RosettaPy/README.md

     RosettaPy uses `Native` node by default.

     It has to be noted that `Native` and `MpiNode` are only available on Linux and macOS.
-    For Windows users, please refer to the `Full Operating System Compatibility Table` and `Get Windows Ready for Rosetta Runs` sections below.
+    For Windows users, please refer to the `Full Operating System Compatibility Table` and `Getting Windows Ready for Rosetta Runs` sections below.

 3. Compose rosetta tasks matrix as inputs